Sustech-ZtHe/Earthquake-to-Fault/README.md

 **Note (for existing E2F users)**
 An issue was identified where event information was not properly synchronized with the corresponding timestamps.
-To fix this, please replace "vector3d.cpp" with "vector3d_replaced.cpp" and recompile the project. ^-^
+To resolve this, please replace "vector3d.cpp" with "vector3d_replaced.cpp" and recompile the project. ^-^
 Contributor: Junhao Tao

 # Earthquake-to-Fault(E2F)